hengistwang/Blog/content/posts/3-why-we-need-enable_shared_from_this-in-cpp.md

 ## Why {#why}

-it is because when a shared_ptr was created ,the control block was build up too, and there are three methods can create control block
+it is because when a shared_ptr was created, the control block was build up too, and there are three methods can create control block

 1.  make_shared
 2.  make a shared_ptr from a unique_ptr
 3.  make a shared_ptr from an origin pointer(this(class) is an origin pointer)

-    where there is more then one control block for only one object, it will free the object more then once.
+    Where there is more than one control block for only one object, it will free the object more than once.

-    in order to get shared_ptr for a this pointer in a class, we need to use shared_from_this() to create shared_ptr point to Current object and connect to the same created control block, Avoided the multi control block problem
+    In order to get shared_ptr for a "this" pointer in a class, we need to use shared_from_this() to create shared_ptr point to Current object and connect to the same created control block, Avoided the multi control block problem

 ## Best practice {#best-practice}